 The Extended Day Program operates out of the Levin Family Extended Day House, a charming dedicated space enhanced by a garden and playground in the backyard.
-Students may attend on a drop-in basis or sign up to attend five days a week throughout the school year.
+Students may attend between one and five days a week throughout the school year.

 Questions?
-Contact Stefanie Haney, Enrichment Programs Coordinator, at firstname.lastname@example.org.
+Contact Stefanie Nicholson, Enrichment Programs Coordinator, at email@example.com.

 Whenever Lower School is closed for a teacher workday, parent teacher conferences and most school holidays, the Extended Day Program is open.
 We center each day around a fun activity or special theme.